BradMoonUESTC/cheating-based-prompt-engine/README.md

 1. Add support for cross-contract vulnerability confirmation, reduce the false positive rate approximately 50%.
 2. upadte the structure of the db
 3. add CN explaination

+2024.05.18:
+1. Add prompt for check if result of vulnerability has assumations, reduce the false positive rate approximately 20%.

 # TODO
 1. Optimize code structure
 2. Add more language support